|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 This process is done commercially on a millions of tons scale and is a major source of water pollution.
 There have been multiple cases where millions of gallons of cyanide-contaminated water have breached containment dams and poisoned wide areas.

-Cyanides usually appear on an SDS in the context of incompatible materials.
+Cyanides usually appear on a Safety Data Sheet in the context of incompatible materials.
 In general, cyanides are incompatible with acids, including even weak acids such as carboxylic acids and carbon dioxide, forming highly toxic HCN gas on contact.
 Cyanide salts are also generally incompatible with alkaloids, chloral hydrate, iodine, metallic salts, permanganates, chlorates and peroxides.